Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-keyvault-certificates/README.md

 server.ssl.key-store-type=AzureKeyVault
 ```

-Note make sure the managed identity has access to the Azure KeyVault to access
+Note: make sure the managed identity has access to the Azure KeyVault to access
 keys, secrets and certificates.

 Add then add the following Maven dependency to your POM file.